SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex4-ActionsMenu/README.md

     ![HANA Cockpit](images/13.png)

 3. You are now on the SAP HANA cockpit's Database Overview page.
 Here, you can perform various monitoring and administrating operations on our SAP HANA Cloud instance.
-You will learn more about the SAP HANA cockpit in future exercises.
+You will learn more about the SAP HANA cockpit in the [appendix](../../hana_cockpit/appendix9-HDI/README.md).
    ![HANA Cockpit](images/14.png)

 4. We can also open the SAP HANA Database Explorer to create SQL scripts and run them.
 Switch to the tab with SAP HANA Cloud Central and click on **Open in SAP HANA Database Explorer** menu item in the Actions column for the SAP HANA database.
 SAP HANA Database Explorer opens in an adjacent new tab.